pagkly/Zed/Investopedia3/Writ of Execution Definition.md

 After a judgment of possession, a writ of execution is typically only granted if the defendant is required by law to make a payment to a plaintiff, but will not do so voluntarily.
 A writ of execution can also be used to evict a tenant who will not leave on their own and who will not pay rent.
 In the event of a tenant's eviction, the issuance of a writ of execution allows the tenant and their belongings to be removed from the residence.

 A writ of execution also allows for property to be collected that can then be sold to produce funds for repayment.
 In certain cases, the debtor's bank account may be accessed.
 However, certain funds may be off-limits even with a writ of execution, including Social Security income.
-Many states also exempt [unemployment insurance (UI)](https://www.investopedia.com/terms/u/unemployment-insurance.asp) benefits and money held in an [IRA](https://www.investopedia.com/terms/i/ira.asp).
+Many states also exempt [[unemployment insurance (UI)]](https://www.investopedia.com/terms/u/unemployment-insurance.asp) benefits and money held in an [[IRA]](https://www.investopedia.com/terms/i/ira.asp).

 A writ of execution may also be issued in a bankruptcy case.
 In bankruptcy cases, judges usually direct a writ of execution to a U.S. Marshal rather than a state official, such as a sheriff or a court officer.
 Bankruptcy cases can only be heard in federal courts; at the federal level, the U.S. Marshals Service is generally the agent for executing writs of execution.
 The U.S. Marshal is then tasked with enforcing and satisfying the judgment for payment of money.